Project: Watersport Centre in Rest Bay

 Client: Bridgend County Borough Council

-Featuring a cafe, viewing area, changing facilities, external showers, public toilets, accessible beach wheelchairs, all-weather cycle storage, outdoor terrace and tourism information, the Watersport Centre also acts as a base for the local branch of the Welsh Coast Surf Club.
+Featuring a cafe, viewing area, changing facilities, external showers, public toilets, accessible beach wheelchairs, all-weather cycle storage, outdoor terrace and tourism information, the Watersports Centre is also a base for the local branch of the Welsh Coast Surf Club, Beach Academy Wales, Rest Bay bike hire, Costa and Porthcawl Surf School which produces the Surf Report for the blue flag beach.

 Built with £1.5m of EU funding, the new centre is part of the Welsh Government’s Tourism Attractor Destination programme, as one of 13 must-see visitor destinations.